Enrique Peñalosa

 Engineer, Planner, and Founder of Strong Towns

-Author of Strong Towns and Confessions of a Recovering Engineer
+Author of Strong Towns, Confessions of a Recovering Engineer, and Escaping the Housing Trap

 · Practitioner, Thought Leader, Advocate, Engineer, Planner